petdr/vide/README.md

 ===================================

 - Create a DLL project and name it VIDE_DELPHIVER.dll
-- Edit runtime packages and add designide
+- Edit runtime packages and add designide (No longer required with Berlin and later).
 - Check Link runtime packages